Why does your skin feel more sensitive on Mondays?

 Nighttime outings, exposure to smoke, heavier makeup, closed environments... all of these are environmental aggressors that accumulate on the skin's surface.

-🔬 Source: The European Academy of Dermatology has identified that pollutant particles penetrate through the pores and can disrupt the skin's immune system.
+🔬 Source: The European Academy of Dermatology has identified that pollutant particles penetrate the pores and can disrupt the skin's immune system.

 OhMyKoko's advice